User research

 Search Limitations:

-Search lacked taxonomic relationships, giving only name/ID lists (research).
+Search lacked taxonomic relationships, giving only name/ID lists and the navbar made it hard to find the right tools.

 05